-Module Name: Biology Module Code: IFP6109 ECTS: 15 Module Type Elective Modi ule Descripti on This module will provide students with a good understanding of the scientific approach to enquiry and the discipline to deal with scientific problems/issues in a critical and analytical manner.
+Module Name: Biology Module Code: IFP6109 ECTS: 15 Module Type Elective Moc ule Descripti on This module will provi de students with a good under standing of the scie entific approach to enquiry and the discip line to deal with s scientific prob lems/issues in a cr itical and analytical manner.
 The module will provide students with an understanding and broad knowledge of Biology with sufficient competence and confidence to enter, and successfully participate in a third level pure, applied or health science programme.
-Link to full module: Course: IF61 09: IFP - Biolo ogy (learnonline.ie)
+Link to Moodle page: Course: IF6: Course: IF6109: IFP - Biology 2425 MIEOnline (learnonline.ie)